-It's amazing to me how some of these low budget movies try so hard to be unique and different, and end up over complicating things to the point of unwatchability.
 Here's the rule: If you have $50 to make a movie, don't over complicate things.
-Keep it simple and make it interesting, and the lack of budget wont matter as much.
-Clocking in at just under 2 very long hours, Closed for the Season is one of those flicks that thinks way too much.
+Keep it simple and make it interesting, and the lack of budget won't matter as much.
+Clocking in at just under 2 VERY long hours, Closed for the Season was anything but simple.

-Closed for the Season is the tale of Kristy; a hot chick who got scared at an amusement park when she was a kid, which traumatized her so much that she decides to go back there in her 20's.
-As luck would have it, she finds herself trapped in the creepy park and unable to leave, along with some guy named James, who is very mysterious and... mysterious is good enough.
+Closed for the Season is the tale of Kristy; a hot chick who got scared at an amusement park when she was a kid.
+So traumatized was she, that she decides to go back there in her 20's, to like, confront her fear or something.
+As luck would have it, she finds herself trapped in the creepy park and unable to leave, along with some guy named James, who is very mysterious and... no, mysterious is good enough.

-*FYI- These pics of Aimee Brooks are from Monster Man, not Closed for the Season, so if you are looking to see her all scantily clad, look there, not here.
+*FYI: These pics of Aimee Brooks are from Monster Man, not Closed for the Season, so if you're looking to see her all scantily-clad, look there, not here.